mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 ## Variants

+[Some people](https://www.southernliving.com/recipes/best-ever-macaroni-and-cheese-recipe) add nutmeg and black pepper, and even grated onion and Worcester sauce.

 The original recipe called for 5 slices bread pulsed with the butter in a food processor.
 I have never made it that way.

 Don't put the pan too close to the broiler if using panko as a substitute for fresh breadcrumbs.
 Also, note that the original recipe said not to do that (but I almost always do it).

+If you're low on panko, you can replace some with almond flour, or, preferably, almond meal.

 ![panko closeup](../images/macNcheese2.png)

 I tried doubling the cayenne pepper, to little effect.
 I may need some new cayenne pepper...

 You can substitute 8 oz. of Pepper Jack for the 8 oz. of Monterey Jack without making the mac'n'cheese obnoxiously spicy.

-If you're low on panko, you can replace some with almond flour, or, preferably, almond meal.
+[Other cheese substitutions](https://www.southernliving.com/recipes/best-ever-macaroni-and-cheese-recipe) are also possible, as long as the cheese melts well.

 You can leave the pasta *al dente* if you prefer it that way.

+You can replace up to 1 1/2 cups of the milk with (slightly more) heavy cream if you need to use some up.